 For example, there are many Dyslexia courses for teachers.
 Undergoing these training courses will help you identify people who fall into this area.
 It will help you understand how they learn and the barriers they face.
 Also, it will help you to tailor your lessons to their needs.
 Dyslexia is just one example of a learning difficulty, and there are many.

 Having an understanding of the different ways people learn and the barriers they face, is an important skill.
 It can be applied in a range of situations inside and outside the classroom.

 It has to be said that teaching after college boosts confidence.
 Standing in front of a class of thirty lively students is an experience.
 You have to keep their attention and fire their enthusiasm.
 It’s much like delivering a presentation, but much harder.

 Once you have this under your belt, it makes other situations feel less daunting.
 It requires exceptional communication and listening skills.
 It also teaches you to think on your feet and respond in a calm and considered manner.
 These skills are in demand in many workplaces.

 On a typical teaching day, it is likely that you will have at least five or six classes to teach.
 On top of that, you will have meetings to attend, books to mark, and other student issues to deal with.
 You will also have lessons to prepare and reports to write.
 When the bell goes at the end of the day, your working day is not over.

 Teachers work hard, and they have a lot to get through.
 Despite their growing workload, they still have to be in class on time several times a day.
 Juggling a heavy workload takes hardcore organization and prioritization skills.

 Teaching is a worthy and rewarding profession.
-We’re not suggesting that it should be deemed a stepping stone for other careers.
+We’re not suggesting that teaching after college should be deemed a stepping stone to other careers.
 In fact, you may find that it gets under your skin, and you decide to stay.
 Good teachers are always in demand.
 But if you do decide to move to a different career, you will always have those skills to support you.